cogdog/dailyblank/README.md

 2. In the Wordpress Dashboard, activate the **dailyblank** theme (you do not have to activate the wp-bootstrap theme)

 3. In addition, you must upload the Twitter Oauth For Developers plugin that comes in this repo; it has modifications critical to make this site work (it looks for mentions rather than timelines, and has a custom function for clearing the cache).
-From the plugins area of your Wordpress dashboard, click the **Ppload Plugin** button and use this file [installable-oauth-twitter-feed-for-developers.zip](https://github.com/cogdog/dailyblank/blob/master/installable-oauth-twitter-feed-for-developers.zip)
+From the plugins area of your Wordpress dashboard, click the **Upload Plugin** button and use this file [installable-oauth-twitter-feed-for-developers.zip](https://github.com/cogdog/dailyblank/blob/master/installable-oauth-twitter-feed-for-developers.zip)